 Your listing agent should set appropriate expectations with the buyer from the beginning to ensure a buyer is secured the first time.
 The last thing you want when you see the light at the end of the tunnel is to have to start over after going through court approval because the buyer fell through and wasn’t clear on expectations from the beginning.
 Essentially, being patient during the process will make it easier and quicker to transfer your probate property.

-In conclusion, selling real estate in probate requires specialized knowledge and a lot of tedious paperwork and tasks.
+In conclusion, selling a house in probate requires specialized knowledge and a lot of tedious paperwork and tasks.
 While time-consuming, it’s not impossible.
 Following our seven steps will ensure that your probate situation is resolved as quickly, efficiently and smoothly as possible.
-Success is about how much you understand your situation as it relates to your state’s probate laws, communicating with the right professionals, knowing how to sell and market the property and exercising patience.
+Success is about how much you understand your situation as it relates to your state’s probate laws, communicating with the right professionals, knowing how to sell your home and market the property and exercising patience.

-If you are about to face selling a house after the death of a parent or loved one, know you are not alone.
+If you are about to face selling a house in probate – after the death of a parent or loved one, know you are not alone.
 It’s an unfortunate, saddening situation that does have a resolution.
 There’s an end in sight, and employing the above tips will get you there faster.